wp-plugins/user-submitted-posts/readme.txt

 == Description ==

-Adds a simple form via template tag or shortcode that enables your visitors to submit posts.
+Adds a basic form via template tag or shortcode that enables your visitors to submit posts and upload images.
 User-submitted posts optionally include tags, categories, post titles, and more.
 You can set submitted posts as draft, publish immediately, or after some number of approved posts.
 Also enables users to upload multiple images when submitting a post.
 Everything super-easy to customize via Admin Settings page.

+**Pro Version**

+USP Pro now available at [Plugin Planet](http://plugin-planet.com/usp-pro/)!

 **Features**